 "We actively undertake quarterly staff satisfaction surveys using an independent external agency to gauge our progress.
 I regularly meet with my board to articulate in non-technical terms what our digital plans are.
 I actively engage with the wider community, patients and governors too."

-Dr Zafar Chaudry, Cambridge University Hospital NHS Foundation Trust's CIO
+Dr Zafar Chaudry, Cambridge University Hospital NHS Foundation Trust's former CIO

 "The influencing tends to come from individual relationships.
 I spend a significant amount of my working week in one-to-ones with our C-suite and heads of department.
 This allows me to understand their needs/issues and to shape solutions to drive change.